isomerpages/csc-corp/pages/faq.md

 </div>

-<h4>Managing Your Training Coordinator Account</h4>

-<p class="mini-header">Creating / removing a Training Coordinator account</p>

-<p>Please submit the Training Coordinator’s information in <a target="_blank" href="https://go.gov.sg/add-remove-tc-bc">this form</a> and the account will be created/removed within 3 to 5 working days.
-The form can also be found on the TC’s Dashboard on the programme portal.</p>

-<p class="mini-header">Update your agency's contact list</p>
-<p>Email us at <a href="mailto:cscollege@cscollege.gov.sg">cscollege@cscollege.gov.sg</a> with the updates.</p>

 <h4>Registering Your Officers for Programmes</h4>

-<p id="individual-bulk" class="mini-header">Individual or bulk registration</p>
+<p id="individual-bulk" class="mini-header">Individual or bulk Upload</p>

+<p>Click the top left menu icon in CSC LEARN platform, select the building icon, then choose <b>“Applications”</b> and click <b>“New Applications”</b> in the top right corner. </p>

+<p>You can submit applications in two ways: </p>

+<p>For individual application, click <b>“Add Application”</b> on the left side of the page.
+Select your preferred class session and click <b>“Next”</b>.
+Choose your learner(s), click <b>“Next”</b>, then select your billing contact and click <b>“Confirm”</b>.
+Review all information on the registration summary page and click <b>“Confirm”</b> to complete your submission.</p>

-<p>You may register your officers individually or by "bulk” by using the <b>“Bulk Registration”</b> function .
-We will contact you if we are unable to accept all or some of your registrations.
-When submitting your registration, please ensure that you have entered your officers’ email addresses correctly as all subsequent communications would be sent to the listed email addresses directly.
-Incorrect emails may result in officers not receiving their Programme Placement Letters and Welcome emails.
-A simple guide on how you may submit registrations for your officers is linked <a target="_blank" href="https://go.gov.sg/bulkreg-tc">here</a>.</p>
+<p> For Bulk Upload, click <b>“Bulk Upload”</b> on the right side of the page.
+Download and fill in the template, then upload your completed file.
+Please ensure that you have entered your officers’ email addresses correctly as all subsequent communications would be sent to the listed email addresses directly.
+Incorrect emails may result in officers not receiving their Programme Placement Letters and Welcome emails.</p>

 <p class="mini-header">Registration closing dates</p>

-<p>Registration normally closes 7 working days before the start date, unless otherwise stated.
-If your officer chooses to register just before the closing date, you may need to submit the application directly on their behalf to avoid unsuccessful registration. </p>
+<p>Registration normally closes 5 working days before the start date, unless otherwise stated.
+If your officer chooses to apply just before the closing date, you may need to submit the application directly on their behalf to avoid unsuccessful registration. </p>

-<p class="mini-header" id="review">Reviewing your officer’s registration</p>
+<p class="mini-header" id="review">Reviewing your officer’s application</p>

-<p>When your officer registers for a programme, you have up to 3 working days to review and approve the registration request.
-Once you’ve approved it, your officer will be notified via email.
-However, if you register on an officer’s behalf, there is no review or approval required.
-A simple guide on the steps to approve your officer’s application on the programme portal is linked <a href="https://go.gov.sg/appr-appl-tc" target="_blank">here.</a></p>
+<p>When your officer register for a programme, you have up to 3 working days to review and approve the application.
+Once you’ve approved it, your officer will be notified via the CSC LEARN platform and email.
+However, if you register on an officer’s behalf, there is no review or approval required.</p>

 <p class="mini-header">Unable to review registrations in time</p>

-<p>If you don’t respond to a registration request by the end of the second day, it will be routed to your Covering TC (if any).
-Both the officer and you will be cc-ed in the email to your Covering TC.
-Any registration request not approved after the 3 working day period will lapse and cannot be reactivated.
-The officer can re-submit a new application if the application has lapsed.</p>
+<p>Any registration request not approved after the 3 working day period will lapse and cannot be reactivated.
+Your officer will need to submit a new application.
+Please review your officer's registration promptly to ensure timely enrolment in programmes.
+Check your <b>“My Tasks”</b> dashboard regularly and review pending applications as quickly as possible.</p>

 <p class="mini-header" id="covering-training">How to set “Covering Training Coordinator (TC)”</p>

-<p>A Covering TC is another TC whom a pending application would be routed to for approval, if the selected TC does not approve the application by the end of the second day.
-You can set your Covering TC on the<b>“Profile”</b>page by clicking on the “Covering TC” button.</p>

-<p> Only one Covering TC can be assigned to each TC.
-A simple guide on the steps to set a Covering TC on the programme portal is linked <a target="_blank" href="https://go.gov.sg/set-coveringtc">here</a>.</p>
+<p>On the CSC LEARN platform, click the profile icon in the top right and select <b>“My Profile”</b>.
+Then click the <b>“Work”</b> tab on the left sidebar.
+You can assign up to three covering TCs for your organisation.</p>

 <p class="mini-header">Registration status</p>